-2. You often have made up my mind before you begin listening, or before you hear the full story.
+2. You often have made up your mind before you begin listening, or before you hear the full story.

 LISTEN LESSON #2 The two important rules of effective listening must be observed in this order or you will not be an effective listener.

 1. First, listen with the intent to understand.

 2. Second, listen with the intent to respond.

 LISTEN LESSON #3 Think about the way you listen right now:

 LISTEN LESSON #4 At some point you stop listening.
 When does that occur?